raiden-network/spec/messaging.rst

 For a Locked Transfer to be considered valid there are the following conditions.
 The message will be rejected otherwise:

 - (PC1) :term:`nonce` is increased by ``1`` with respect to the previous balance changing message in that direction
-- (PC2) :term:`chain id`, :term:`token network` address, and :term:`channel identifier` refers to an existing and open channel
+- (PC2) The :term:`canonical identifier` refers to an existing and open channel
 - (PC3) :term:`expiration` must be greater than the current block number
-- (PC4) :term:`locksroot` must be equal to the hash of a new list of all currently pending locks, always the latest one appended at last position
+- (PC4) :term:`locksroot` must be equal to the hash of a new list of all currently pending locks in chronological order
 - (PC5) :term:`transferred amount` must not change compared to the last :term:`balance proof`
 - (PC6) :term:`locked amount` must increase by exactly :term:`amount` [#PC6]_
 - (PC7) :term:`amount` must be smaller than the current :term:`capacity` [#PC7]_